klog

 Introduction

-The idea behind klog is to store data in plain-text files in a simple and human-readable format.
+The idea behind klog is to store time-tracking data in plain text files in a simple and human-readable format.
 The notation is similar to how you would write down the information into a physical notebook using pen and paper.
 Manipulating your data is as easy as opening the file in a text editor and making changes to the copy.
 By using the klog command line tool you can search, evaluate and manipulate your data from the terminal.

 Let’s say you started a new job and want to use klog for tracking work times.
 For that, you create a file worktimes.klg with the following content: